i-love-coffee-i-love-tea/audogombleed.sh/README.md

 - 127 the command in the resolved command expression was not found by the shell

-# Zsh support with bashcompinit
+## Zsh support with bashcompinit

-.zshrc:
+To enable tab completion in zsh, add the following to your `.zshrc`:

     autoload bashcompinit
     bashcompinit

     # if you want to use completion with an alias you need to set this
     setopt completealiases